-In both cases the chains are encouraging employees to purchase coverage from state healthcare exchanges mandated by the Affordable Healthcare Act more colloquially as Obamacare.
-Now in Walgreen’s defense they will be paying their employees an additional amount to the purchase their insurance but I would lay odds that it won’t be near enough to buy any kind of substantial coverage.
-Home Depot is just letting their part timers twist in the wind.
+In both cases, the chains are encouraging employees to purchase coverage from state healthcare exchanges mandated by the Affordable Healthcare Act more colloquially as Obamacare.
+Now in Walgreen’s defense, they will be paying their employees an additional amount to the purchase their insurance but I would lay odds that it won’t be near enough to buy any kind of substantial coverage.
+Home Depot is just letting their part-timers twist in the wind.

-Meanwhile the exchanges that are supposed to go live on October, 1st are either nowhere near ready or don’t even exist yet.
+Meanwhile, the exchanges that are supposed to go live on October, 1st are either nowhere near ready or don’t even exist yet.
 Tick-tock.

 UPS cuts insurance to 15,000 spouses, blames Obamacare:

 UPS announced to its employees recently that they were eliminating benefits for the spouses of some 15,000 employees.
 This should not come as a shock to anyone.
 The only thing that should be shocking was that it was only 15,000.
-UPS is putting the blame square on the Affordable Care Act aka Obamacare…
+UPS is putting the blame squarely on the Affordable Care Act aka Obamacare…

 UPS blamed the move on several aspects of Obamacare, including mandatory coverage for dependent children up to age 26 and new government fees.